istio/istio.io/content/docs/concepts/security/index.md

     methods: ["GET"]
 {{< /text >}}

-In a `ServiceRole`, the combination of `namespace`+`services`+`paths`+`methods` defines “how a service or services can be accessed”.
+In a `ServiceRole`, the combination of `namespace`+`services`+`paths`+`methods` defines "how a service or services can be accessed”.
 In some situations, you may need to specify additional conditions for your rules.
-For example, a rule may only apply to a certain version of a service, or only apply to services that are labeled “foo”.
+For example, a rule may only apply to a certain version of a service, or only apply to services that are labeled "foo”.
 You can easily specify these conditions using constraints.

-For example, the following `ServiceRole` definition extends the previous “products-viewer” role by adding a constraint that `request.headers[version]` is either “v1” or “v2”.
-Note that the supported “key” of a constraint are listed in the [constraints and properties](/docs/reference/config/authorization/constraints-and-properties/) page.
+For example, the following `ServiceRole` definition extends the previous "products-viewer” role by adding a constraint that `request.headers[version]` is either "v1” or "v2”.
+Note that the supported "key” of a constraint are listed in the [constraints and properties](/docs/reference/config/authorization/constraints-and-properties/) page.
-In the case that the attribute is a “map” (e.g., `request.headers`), the “key” is an entry in the map (e.g., `request.headers[version]`).
+In the case that the attribute is a "map” (e.g., `request.headers`), the "key” is an entry in the map (e.g., `request.headers[version]`).

 {{< text yaml >}}
 apiVersion: "rbac.istio.io/v1alpha1"